 Who offers more research tools, BDSwiss or FXPrimus?

-In terms of research and research tools BDSwiss gives traders the following tools: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
-In comparison FXPrimus has the tools listed here: Daily Market Commentary, Stock Charts and Social Trading / Copy Trading., neither have Forex News (Top-Tier Sources) and Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+BDSwiss delivers the following research tools: Autochartist, Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
+FXPrimus, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts and Social Trading / Copy Trading.
+Neither have Forex News (Top-Tier Sources) and Trading Central (Recognia)